LeonarddeR/rdAccess/readme.md

 ## Changelog

+### Version 1.2

+- Use [Ruff](https://github.com/astral-sh/ruff) as a formatter and linter. [#13](https://github.com/leonardder/rdAccess/pull/13)
+- Fixed an issue where NVDA on the client generates an error when pausing speech on the server.
+- Fixed support for `winAPI.secureDesktop.post_secureDesktopStateChange`.
+- Improved driver initialization on the server.

 ### Version 1.1

 - Added support for NVDA 2023.3 style device registration for automatic detection of braille displays. [#11](https://github.com/leonardder/rdAccess/pull/11)